Rolling hills make for great habitat in Quebec

 Deep in the rolling knolls of Covey Hill, a haven for wildlife along the Canada-U.S. border, underground water sources are flowing through the land’s surface.
 These yawning streams and rivers provide habitat for some of Canada’s most elusive species, including the Allegheny mountain dusky salamander.

-This salamander is only found in two places in Canada: Covey Hill in Montérégie (Great Lakes/St. Lawrence Population) and near the Niagara Escarpment in Ontario (Carolinian population).
-The Quebec salamander population has been designated as threatened by the Committee on the Status of Endangered Wildlife in Canada and added to the Species at Risk List.
+This salamander is only found in two places in Canada: Covey Hill in Montérégie and near the Niagara Escarpment in Ontario.
+It is designated as threatened in Quebec and listed under Canada's Species at Risk Act.

 The Allegheny mountain dusky salamander has no lungs.
 Instead, it breathes through its skin and palate.
 As it is a stream salamander, it's important to protect the water where this species lives, to ensure it has a place to find food, reproduce and move around.
 This species is very sensitive to changes in its habitat, including changes in stream flow, water quality and quantity.
 Pollution also effects the survival of salamander larvae.